A PEEK INTO THE FUTURE OF INSTRUCTIONAL DESIGN

 - Personalization of Learning – Instructional design will continue to take advantage of the analysis of big data to personalize learning experiences by getting better insights into learner engagement.
-Learning can be crafted to meet individual needs and requirements.
+Thus, programs can meet individual needs and requirements.
 Big data actually allows us to check how learners learn best.
 Using this information will help designers avoid a multipurpose instructional design strategy or design for the average learner.
 With big data, we become aware of the ways of delivery preferred by individual employees.
 This way the instructional designers can reach learners based on their learning styles through the best learning tools available to them.
-Instructional designers will no longer be compelled to enforce learning in a style learners may not like.
+Instructional designers will no longer have to enforce learning in style learners may not like.
 The future of instructional design will lean toward creating multiple modalities for the same information and learning strategies will be enhanced for individual fondness to be truly personalized.

 - Mobile Learning – The growing usage of mobile phones has given life to mobile learning.
-The focus will be on developing small and consistent information designed to be delivered to learners on mobile devices.
-These small but organized pieces of learning need to be designed and developed rapidly and the instructional design strategy will be based on how learners will interact with the course material while they are active.
-The size is perfect for the learner who approached them on his mobile in short intervals during his work hours and when he needs it.
-The units should be designed to help faster cognitive processing for faster application.
-Instructional design strategy will be designed to enable learners retain information; short assessments can be included to evaluate the learner.
-They will be self-sufficient to allow for the last minute learning and designed keeping the reusability factor in mind, so that they can be used as part of a larger course and also accessed independently.
-Research findings in the science of learning, the personalization of learning, tendency toward creating ‘pull’ learning, and the increasing fame of mobile learning are some of the factors that are impacting and will influence the future of instructional design.
+The focus will be on developing small and consistent information provided to learners on mobile devices.
+These small but organized pieces of learning need to be designed and developed rapidly.
+The instructional design strategy will be based on how learners will interact with the course material while they are active.
+The size is perfect for the learner who approached them on his mobile at short intervals during his work hours and when he needs it.
+The units should help faster cognitive processing for faster application.
+An instructional design strategy will enable learners to retain the information; short assessments can be included to evaluate the learner.
+They will be self-sufficient to allow for the last-minute learning and designed keeping the reusability factor in mind so that they can be used as part of a larger course.
+Research findings in the science of learning, the personalization of learning, the tendency toward creating ‘pull’ learning, and the increasing fame of mobile learning are some of the factors that are impacting and will influence the future of instructional design.

 - Creativity – Creativity brings freshness to workplace learning.
 It leads to meaningful challenges, which, in return, produces engagement.
-Constant feedback allow learners to adjust and adapt to change.
+Constant feedback allows learners to adjust and adapt to change.
 Providing them with a vision to strive for, can transfer engagement into motivation and, in the long run, maybe inspiration.
 You can’t begin this process in the middle and just create an employee engagement program.
-Instructional designers need to work closely with business.
-The more you are your audience, the more compassion you gain, which leads to better and reasonable experiences.
+Instructional designers need to work closely with businesses.
+The more you are your audience, the more compassion you gain, which leads to better and more reasonable experiences.
 The most effective way to do that is through work.
-Try to do someone else’s work occasionally.